OCFL/extensions/README.md

 ## Extension Parameters

 For efficiency, it is likely that many extension definitions might actually cover a number of variants.
-Therefore, when an extension is referenced, it may be accompanied by a number of parameters that specify the particular vairant in use.
+Therefore, when an extension is referenced, it may be accompanied by a number of parameters that specify the particular variant in use.
 This provides both more effective documention of an OCFL structure but allows the implementation of generic extension code that covers a wider variety of use cases.
 Parameters MUST have be single valued.
 For each parameter the following properties should be defined: